Sir James Wolfensohn Public Service Scholarship

 The Scholarship experience is intended to reward outstanding individuals for their achievements in Government to date, and motivate them to further commitment to public service.

 Nomination and Application Process

-The selection process for the 2017 Wolfensohn Scholarships will commence from April, with selection of recipients scheduled for late June/early July 2017.
+The selection process for the 2018 Wolfensohn Scholarships will commence from April, with selection of recipients scheduled for early July 2018.

 The application process comprises the following steps:

 Department, agency or entity heads are invited to nominate one individual from their own organisation and/or one individual from another Department, agency or entity.
 The HCA will write to public service commission and selected department and agencies directly inviting nominations.

 2. Applications Due by Thursday 31 May 2018

 Nominees will be required to submit their applications for the Wolfensohn Scholarship by the same time as Nominations.
 Only applicants who have been nominated by Thursday, 31 May 2018 will be considered.

 3. Shortlisting in June 2018

 Nominated applications will be assessed in early June, and a short list of applicants will be selected for interviews.
 All applicants will be advised whether they have been shortlisted or not in early June.